ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_windows.rst

 * some Windows APIs are restricted when running through a network logon
 * some tasks require access to the ``DPAPI`` secrets store which is typically not available on a network logon

 The common way is to use :ref:`become` to run a command with explicit credentials.
-Using ``become`` on Windows will change the network logon to an interactive one and if explicit credentials are provided to the become identity, the command will be able to access network resources and unlock the ``DPAPI`` store.
+Using ``become`` on Windows will change the network logon to an interactive one and, if explicit credentials are provided to the become identity, the command will be able to access network resources and unlock the ``DPAPI`` store.

 Another option is to use an authentication option on the connection plugin that allows for credential delegation.
 For SSH this can be done with an explicit username and password or through a Kerberos/GSSAPI logon with delegation enabled.
 For WinRM based connections, the CredSSP or Kerberos with delegation can be used.
 See the connection specific documentation for more information.